Asset Management Companies for Beginners

 Asset management companies take investor capital and put it to work in different investments including stocks, bonds, real estate, master limited partnerships, private equity, and more.
 They handle investments according to an internally-formulated investment mandate, or process.
 Many asset management companies restrict their services to wealthy individuals, families, and institutions because it can be difficult to offer meaningful and useful services at a price that adequately offsets the cost to service smaller investors.

-Wealthy investors have what termed "private accounts."
+Wealthy investors typically have "private accounts" with asset management firms.
 They deposit cash into the account, in some cases at a third-party custodian, such as a firm that manages an Individual Retirement Account (IRA) for them, and the portfolio managers take care of the portfolio for the client using a limited power of attorney.

 Many asset management firms have been re-tooling to increase their offerings and better serve smaller investors.
 Many of these companies create pooled structures such as mutual funds, index funds, or exchange-traded funds, which they can manage in a single centralized portfolio.
 Smaller investors can then invest directly or through an intermediary such as another investment advisor or financial planner.
 For example, online Robo-Advisors such as Wealthfront and Betterment channel money into these pooled structures run by third-party asset management companies, by recommending asset allocation models made up of their funds.

 Vanguard, one of the largest asset management companies in the world, focuses on lower-and middle-income investors whose asset balances might be too small for other institutions.
-Vanguard's median participating balance for a retirement account was only $29,603, meaning half of their clients with a retirement account had more than that, and half had less.
+Vanguard's median participating balance for a retirement account was only $26,331 in 2017, meaning half of their clients with a retirement account had more than that, and half had less.

-From an asset management perspective these are very small accounts, and Vanguard's making a valuable service accessible for clients who wouldn't likely cover the minimum fee at most private asset management groups or even regional bank trust departments.
+From an asset management perspective, these are very small accounts, and Vanguard makes this service more accessible to clients who wouldn't likely cover the minimum fee at most private asset management groups or even at regional bank trust departments.

 These clients don't have complex investing needs or enough wealth to worry about things like asset placement or strategies such as exploiting tax-equivalent yield differentials on municipal bonds and corporate bonds by putting one in a certain type of account and the other elsewhere.